DanPearce/CI_PP5_Nexus_DRF/README.md

         'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
     }`

-13. Ensure to comment out the `DEV` enviroment variable to ensure connection to the new database, add a print statement to confirm.
+13. Ensure to comment out the `DEV` environment variable to ensure connection to the new database, add a print statement to confirm.
-14. Make a dry run as a test of the connection to the database, if successfull make migrations `python3 manage.py migrate`
+14. Make a dry run as a test of the connection to the database, if successful make migrations `python3 manage.py migrate`
 15. Install gunicorn for heroku deployment `pip3 install gunicorn django-cors-headers`.
 16. Update the requirements.txt file `pip3 freeze --local > requirements.txt`.
 17. Create `Procfile` and add the following code: